Coockson/Coockson.github.io/replit.md

 - **Routing**: Wouter for lightweight client-side routing
 - **State Management**: TanStack Query for server state management (though currently no API calls)

-The application uses a modular component structure with separate sections for hero, experience, skills, education, and contact information.
+The application uses a modular component structure with separate sections for hero, experience, skills, education, contact information, and a blog system.
 The design emphasizes a dark tech aesthetic with cyan and green accent colors.
+Navigation is simplified to focus on About, Blog, and Contact sections.

 ## Backend Architecture